⛵Why sailing in Costa Brava?

 ℹ️ Useful information

-Climate: Barcelona has a maritime Mediterranean climate, with mild winters and hot summers.
+Climate: Costa Brava has a maritime Mediterranean climate, with mild winters and hot summers.
 The annual average temperature ranges from 14°C to 30°C, with the highest temperatures typically coming in July and August.

 Language: Spanish and Catalan